theXiaoWang/dos2-forging-system/Story/RawFiles/Docs/inheritance_system.md

      - Apply the family adjacency multiplier: `conversionLoss = clamp(ratioLoss × g, 0, 1)` (where `g` comes from weapon-family adjacency, Section 2.3)

 ##### 3. Compute deterministic merged percentile:
+   - Compute `w` from the parents’ rarities (Section 2.3 “Rarity dominance”).
    - `p_base = clamp(w × p_1 + (1 - w) × p_2 × conversionLoss, 0, 1)`
    - This is the type-safe, deterministic result (what you get if no upgrade happens)